-No. Lancaster Bible College has an admissions process and regardless of any disability, a student must meet the same admissions criteria as every other student.
+No. Lancaster Bible College has a published admissions process; each student, regardless of disability, must meet the same admissions criteria as every other applicant.
 It is important to note that students are not asked about their disability during the admissions process; however, some students may wish to disclose that they have a disability to explain certain situations.
-For example, a student with a diagnosed learning disability may have not taken the SATs or ACT with accommodations and, as a result, their scores are lower than the admissions standard.
-If the student is denied admission, they may appeal and disclose the disability as an explanation for not meeting the entrance criteria.
+For example, a student with a diagnosed learning disability may not have taken the SATs or ACT with accommodations and, as a result, earned lower scores than the admissions standard.
+If the student is denied admission, he/she may appeal and disclose the disability as an explanation for not meeting the entrance criteria.
 (Note: disclosure does not guarantee acceptance.)
 If all other requirements are met, disclosure of the learning disability may be used to review the application through an exceptions process.

 No. Disability information is confidential and not shared between offices without a specific written request from the student.
 Generally, students who have a disability should plan to meet with the Director of Disability Services soon after they receive their acceptance letter.
-The purpose of this meeting should be to disclose the disability and submit documentation so that appropriate accommodations can be arranged for the start of the semester.
+The purpose of this meeting should be to disclose the disability, provide information, and may also include the submission of formal documentation so that appropriate accommodations can be arranged for the start of the semester.

 LBC provides access for students with disabilities to any program or activity that is offered to any enrolled student.
 Each student, with or without a disability, must be otherwise qualified for the program or activity.
-For example, all students must maintain the state-required minimum grade point average and acquire passing scores on the PRAXIS exam for a Teacher Education major to remain in that department.
+An example of this is maintaining a minimum grade point average and acquiring passing scores on the PRAXIS exam for a Teacher Education major to remain in that department.